RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 59 (12/12/2021)
-- Commit "Renderer2D!!!"
-    - The Renderer has now been re-enginneered to support more of a 2D-Style Renderer approach
-    - An Example of this new approach is making a draw call a lot easier to use.
-All you have to do is call Ember::Renderer2D::DrawQuad() with the position, size and colour/texture of the Quad to be drawn
-    - The Game code now has to be refactored to use the new Renderer2D

 ### Day 60 (13/12/2021)
 - Commit "2 in 1 Shaders"
     - The Renderer now uses 1 Shader to render the shader and texture at the same time